AGLDWG/iri-registry-ont/README.md

 ## Ontology file
-The ontology is constituted as an OWL2 ontology and stored as an RDF (turtle) file [irireg.ttl](irireg.ttl).
+The ontology is constituted as an OWL2 ontology and stored as an RDF (turtle) file [irg.ttl](irg.ttl).
 This ontology will shortly be documented diagramatically and in HTML, when intial development ceases.

+## Examples
+Examples of currently registered IRIs in the AGLDWG system are given in the [examples/](examples/) folder.

 ## License